A Study of Black Holes in $F(R)-$ModMax Gravity: Gravitational Lensing and Constraints from EHT Observations: Abstract

 \section{Abstract}

 The study of astrophysical phenomena like black hole shadows is an effective approach to properly understand the modified gravity and explore its validity.
-Motivated by recent astrophysical observations, we consider a black hole (BH) in F(R)-ModMax gravity and study the optical features such as the shadow geometrical shape, energy emission rate, and deflection of light.
-More specifically, we show how the variation of the parameters of the model imprints specific signatures on these optical quantities.
-In the following, we consider such black holes as a supermassive BH and evaluate the parameters of the model with shadow size estimates done by the observations of M87* from the Event Horizon Telescope (EHT).
-According to our findings, no results consistent with EHT data are observed for AdS black holes in $F(R)$-ModMax gravity, while in the case of dS black holes, the resulting shadow is consistent with M87* shadow in a limited region of parameters.
+Motivated by recent astrophysical observations, we consider a black hole (BH) in $F(R)-$ModMax gravity and study the optical features such as the shadow's geometrical shape, energy emission rate, and deflection of light.
+More specifically, we show how the variation of the model parameters imprints specific signatures on these optical quantities.
+In the following, we consider such black holes as supermassive BHs and evaluate the parameters of the model with shadow size estimates done by the observations of M87* from the Event Horizon Telescope (EHT).
+According to our findings, the parameter $f_{R_{0}}$ plays an effective role in having results consistent with the EHT data such that the resulting shadow of AdS black holes in $F(R)-$ModMax gravity agrees with the observational data for $f_{R_{0}}<-1$.
+However, for dS black holes, a consistent result is observed for $f_{R_{0}}>-1$.